tidymass/tidymass-website/content/docs/chapter1/_index.md

 4. From [Gitee (码云)](https://gitee.com/tidymass).

-You can also update and install docker version of tidymass.
+You can also learn how to update and install docker version of `tidymass`.